etileyli/Alg-Sedgewick-GitHub/README.md

 After that, I started to commit from Atom as well.

-##### 2 The tip of your current branch is behind its remote counterpart.
+##### 2- Error:  The tip of your current branch is behind its remote counterpart.
 Try pulling before pushing.

 After that, when I tried to push the changed file to GitHub I got the error: